Payment Services Directive 2 – PSD2

 No, you do not have to register for opening banking.
-This is your choice and you can you change your mind at any time through the ‘My Details’ section of our An Post Money app.
+This is your choice and you can you change your mind at any time through the ‘My Settings’ section of our An Post Money app.

 What is a Third Party Provider?